NORTHPARK CENTER

 Dallas, Texas

 The complex was one of the first retail facilities in the nation to use a unified design aesthetic in construction and graphics.
-Built of white Texas brick with floors of highly-polished concrete, the fully-enclosed mall featured simple, clean lines.
+Built of white Texas brick with floors of highly-polished concrete, the mall featured simple, clean lines.
 Several works of art in Raymond D. Nasher's personal collection were used to decorate interior and exterior spaces.

 NORTHPARK CENTER originally housed three anchor department stores.
-A 3-level (250,500 square foot), Dallas-based Titche-Goettinger ["Tiytch Get-injer"] and 3-level (164,000 square foot) Neiman-Marcus were dedicated July 22, 1965.
+A 3-level (250,500 square foot), Dallas-based Titche-Goettinger ["Tiytch Get-injer"] and 3-level (164,000 square foot) Neiman-Marcus were dedicated on July 22, 1965.
 A 2-level (250,000 square foot) J.C.
 Penney opened for business -along with seventy-seven stores and services- on August 19, 1965.

-A ribbon-cutting dedication included music by vocalist Gordon MacRae, the Richardson High School and Wilmer-Hutchins bands, a prayer by Rabbi Levi Olan and speech by Raymond D. Nasher.
 Charter NORTHPARK tenants included Marriott Cafeteria, Doubleday Book Shop, SupeRx Drugs, Singer Sewing Center, Melody Shop and an F.W.
 Woolworth 5 & 10.
 There were also two large outparcels.
 A (47,000 square foot) Kroger was situated in a Convenience Center.
-The General Cinema Corporation NorthPark Cinema I & II was dedicated on September 9, 1965.
+The General Cinema Corporation NorthPark Cinema I & II showed first features on September 9, 1965.

-Major shopping hubs in the NORTHPARK CENTER trade area included TOWN EAST MALL (1971) {4.3 miles southeast, in Mesquite}, VALLEY VIEW CENTER (1973) {4.3 miles northwest, in Dallas}, RICHARDSON SQUARE (1977) {6.4 miles northeast, in Richardson} and GALLERIA DALLAS (1982) {4.5 miles northwest, also in Dallas}.
+Major shopping hubs in the NORTHPARK trade area included TOWN EAST MALL (1971) {4.3 miles southeast, in Mesquite}, VALLEY VIEW CENTER (1973) {4.3 miles northwest, in Dallas}, RICHARDSON SQUARE (1977) {6.4 miles northeast, in Richardson} and GALLERIA DALLAS (1982) {4.5 miles northwest, also in Dallas}.

-Meanwhile, on October 11, 1984, the Neiman-Marcus at NORTHPARK held a grand re-opening celebration.
-A fourth level had been added, increasing the size of the building to 218,000 square feet.
-Dillard's was expanded with a fourth floor, as well.
-This enlargement project was completed in October 1994, with that store now encompassing 299,500 square feet.
+Titche-Goettinger morphed into a San Antonio-based Joske's on February 4, 1979.
+Stores in the Joske's chain, including the NORTHPARK location, were rebranded by Dillard's in 1987.
+Meanwhile, a fourth level had been added to Neiman-Marcus, increasing its size to 208,000 square feet.
+The newly-expanded store re-opened on October 11, 1984.
+Dillard's was enlarged with a fourth floor, as well.
+This project was completed in October 1994, with that store encompassing 299,500 square feet.

 North and northwest parking garages were demolished.
 A 3-level (203,000 square foot) Nordstrom was built, along with a 2-level (260,000 square foot) mall concourse.
 The new wing housed the American Multi-Cinema Northpark 15 and NorthPark Cafes Food Court.
 Two new parking garages were also built.

 The expansion reconfigured the tri-wing mall as a four-concourse quadrangle, surrounding a 1.4 acre CenterPark green space.
-The new NORTHPARK CENTER, officially dedicated May 5, 2006, now encompassed approximately 1,809,800 leasable square feet and contained 220 stores and services.
+The new NORTHPARK CENTER, officially dedicated on May 5, 2006, now encompassed approximately 1,809,800 leasable square feet and contained 220 stores and services.

 Sources: